nadgunawan/cmpt276-asgn2/README.md

 For the main features of my webpage, I used bootstrap to add a navigation bar to switch between the table database, displaying the data, and adding new user to the database.

 For the table data page, I used thymeleaf to list all of my student's data and its attributes.
-In order to make the data more presentable, I used <table> to create a table of informations and style the table using CSS.
+In order to make the data more presentable, I created a table with a border, and style the table using CSS.

 For the data display page, I used the design similar to an ID Card with rectangles.
 I displayed an image of a user on the left with two buttons below it to edit/update the data or delete the user from the database.
 For the student's information, I set the name of the student to be the largest size to make it stand out.
 I positioned the email to be beside the name and the major right under the name.
 Since this is a student related data display; name, email, and major are the most important attributes.
 For the additional information such as GPA, Graduation Year, nationality, weight, hair color, and height, I divide them into two columns under the major attribute to make it more readable and neat.